Tim Arnold (musician): Soho Years – Part Two (2010–2015)

-Tim Arnold live at Soho Theatre, London 2012.
+Arnold live at Soho Theatre, London, 2012.

 In 2012, Arnold began performing new songs under the name The Soho Hobo.
 He performed several shows at The Soho Theatre, The Groucho Club and The Lexington with actors Jessie Wallace, Gary Kemp and Phil Daniels throughout 2012 and 2013 as showcases for his forthcoming album about Soho.

 In 2015 he gave the Mayor of London, Boris Johnson a guided tour of Soho as part of Arnold's Save Soho campaign.
 The pair were filmed by ITV News singing a duet of Arnold's song "Don't Go Changing Soho".

-In 2015 he also appeared on The Voice and after auditioning, was selected by Ricky Wilson.
+In 2015, he also appeared on The Voice and after auditioning, was selected by Ricky Wilson.
 By the second round, he was out of the competition losing his battle against eventual winner Stevie McCrorie.
 Arnold later stated that the executive producer of The Voice had in fact asked him to be on the show, Arnold adding that he didn't realise The Voice was scripted.